civl-verifier/civl-verifier.github.io/tutorial.md

 The calls to `Incr` in `p` commute around atomic actions executed by other threads so that they all appear to execute together.
 The use of mover types leads to fewer yields and more efficient verification of the body of `p`.

+**Mover procedures**

+Explain how mover procedures are summarized using mover types and preconditions/postconditions.

+**Abstraction aids commutativity**

 Often, a program may use atomic actions that are neither right nor left mover and hence cannot be commuted across actions performed by other threads.
 But it may be possible to create abstractions of the program's atomic actions so that important actions achieve a commuting mover type.
 ```